adrianyau/SQL-Final-Project/cleaning_data.md

    FROM v2_product_category_cte
    ```

-8. Under 'Channel Grouping', brackets were removed in 'Other' group to align formatting with the rest as follows:
+8. Under 'Channel Grouping', brackets were removed in between the 'Other' group to align formatting with the rest as follows:

    ```sql
    SELECT REPLACE(channel_grouping, '(Other)', 'Other') AS channel_grouping